barteqcz/MIUI-unbloater/README.md

 ### Running

-Just download the file from releases page, run `chmod +x MIUI-unbloater` and `./MIUI-unbloater` on your Linux distro, or via WSL.
+Just download the file from releases page, run `chmod +x MIUI-unbloater` and `./MIUI-unbloater` on your Linux distro, or via WSL (?).